 Women's economic opportunity

 Investing in women's economic participation provides long-term benefits to them, their families, their societies and their countries.
-Through the ExxonMobil Women’s Economic Opportunity Initiative, more than US $90 million has been invested toward promoting women’s economic opportunities.
+Through the ExxonMobil Women’s Economic Opportunity Initiative, more than $90 million has been invested toward promoting women’s economic opportunities.
 Through our partnerships, tens of thousands of women in nearly 90 countries have been reached through training programs, networking opportunities and access to technology.
 Learn more.

 Stay up to date with our foundations efforts by following @XOMFoundation.